Poker Online

 One player is designated as the first dealer and the deal will pass to the left after each round.

 Each player receives a hand of five tiles either from the dealer or by drawing their own from the boneyard, as is their custom.
 Once everyone has their hands, the dealer draws one tile, called the "turn-up", from the boneyard and exposes it face up to determine trump for the round.
-Trump is the highest end of this tile and the tile is left exposed for the rest of the round.
+Trump is the higher end of this tile and the tile is left exposed for the rest of the round.

 The Play

-The double of trump is called the "Right Bower" and it is the highest tile in the trump suit.
-In the original card game, this was the Jack of trumps.
+• The double of trump is called the "Right Bower" and it is the highest tile in the trump suit.
+(In the original card game, this was the Jack of trumps.)

-This means that the trump suit has eight tiles and the suit one less than trump has only six tiles.
+This means that the trump suit has eight tiles and the suit one less than trump has no double and only five tiles.
+For example if 4's are trump the 3-suit consists only of [3-6], [3-5], [3-2], [3-1], [3-0].

 The Bid